PUBNAVETRA · A Purple Wins Instrument

 • Anchors learning to the behaviours the readings flag

-• Produces the audit trail the board defends
+• Produces the audit trail leadership defends

 What NAVETRA does not